milafrerichs/new-mila-frerichs/content/now/index.md

 Right now I’m in Berlin with my wife and our dog Ruby.
 I’m currently working with [streetmix](https://streetmix.net) to improve their testing.

-I’m available for work in June.
+I’m available for work in August.

 ## Next conferences I attend/talk